layilin/SP23-33852/_texts/sc-page_merge.md

 - Or fall o'er fern-clad cliffs, with foaming rage;
 - Or in huge basons[^f155n1] float, a fair expanse;
 - Or, bound in chains of artificial force, [550]
-- Arise thro' sculptured stone, or breathing brass.---
+- Arise thro' sculptured stone, or breathing brass.————
 - But I'm in haste to furl my wind-worn sails,
 - And anchor my tir'd vessel on the shore.